tanben/ld-flagvalidation-service/README.md

    ```
    WEBHOOK_SECRET=YOUR_WEBHOOK_SECRET
    ```
 4. Load the `insominia-api-tests.json` in Insomnia to start testing.
+Modify the webhook secret Headers > x-ld-signature, default "test".

 ## Request Format